Battle of Ramadi (2014–2015): Fall of Ramadi

 On 14 May 2015, ISIL launched an assault on the city named as Battle of Abu Muhannad As-Sweidāwi using armored bulldozers and the use of 10 suicide bombers (driving captured Humvees packed with explosives) to burst through the main gate, resulting in the capture of the police headquarters, government buildings and the Ramadi Great Mosque.
 On 15 May, an RAF Reaper among other coalition aircraft that came to the assistance of the Iraqi security forces and it was able to destroy a terrorist position with a Hellfire missile.
-On 16 May, Iraqi officials claimed that ISIS militants withdrew from the main government building in the Iraqi city of Ramadi after air strikes by the US-led coalition.
-Despite official claims, ISIS still appeared to be advancing, unhindered by US-led Coalition airstrikes, and ultimately consolidated full control over the last government-controlled neighborhood of "Mal'ab", south of Ramadi on 17 May.
+On 16 May, Iraqi officials claimed that ISIL militants withdrew from the main government building in the Iraqi city of Ramadi after air strikes by the US-led coalition.
+Despite official claims, ISIL still appeared to be advancing, unhindered by US-led Coalition airstrikes, and ultimately consolidated full control over the last government-controlled neighborhood of "Mal'ab", south of Ramadi on 17 May.

 On 17 May, Ramadi fell completely to the ISIL insurgents, with the Iraqi Army, Iraqi special forces and Iraqi Government officials fleeing the city escorted by tanks, with a total of 500 civilians and security personnel reported dead.

 According to a report by current and former American officials, ISIL fighters used a sandstorm to help seize a critical military advantage during the early hours of the terrorist group's attack on Ramadi.
 The sandstorm delayed American warplanes and kept them from launching airstrikes to help the Iraqi forces, helping to set in motion an assault that forced Iraqi security forces to flee.
 ISIL fighters used the time to carry out a series of car bombings, followed by a wave of ground attacks in and around the city that eventually overwhelmed the Iraqi forces.
 Once the storm subsided, ISIL and Iraqi forces were intermingled in heavy combat in many areas, making it difficult for allied pilots to distinguish between ISIL and pro-government fighters, the officials said.
 By that point, the militants had gained an operational momentum that could not be reversed.

 Further ISIL attempts to advance and criticism

 The Iraqi government appealed to the Shia militias for aid in recapturing the city.
 About 3,000 Shia militia amassed near the city by 19 May and were on standby at the Habbaniyah military camp, 20 km away from the city.
 ISIL prepared to defend Ramadi by setting up defensive positions and landmines.
-The pro-government forces thwarted an attack by ISIS overnight to the east of Ramadi where the Shia militiamen were stationed.
+The pro-government forces thwarted an attack by ISIL overnight to the east of Ramadi where the Shia militiamen were stationed.
 The Iraqi cabinet also issued a call for volunteers to fight against ISIL and retake the city.
 On 22 May, ISIL captured Husaybah, to the east of Ramadi.
 The following day, Iraqi government forces launched a counterattack, and reportedly recaptured the Husaybah's police station and retook the town from ISIL control.